gzimin/short-link-app/README.md

 # short-link-app
 This is short link web service.
-To work with is you need to follow this steps:
+To work with it you need to follow this simple steps:
 1. Clone repository
 2. Set virtual enviroment for application
   To make this, run `$ python3 -m venv myvenv`